Cowie Bridge

 Cowie Bridge is a roadway bridge which carries the B979 across the mouth of the Cowie Water in Stonehaven, Aberdeenshire, Scotland.
+The bridge comprises 3 segmental arches with hoodmoulds and V-cutwaters on bull-faced bases.
+It was originally a single-width bridge but was later extended to be wide enough for two road lanes and footways at each side.

-Historically, the area in the vicinity of the Cowie Bridge site has been an old fishing village known as Cowie Village.
-Between the Cowie Bridge and the North Sea, a new pedestrian bridge is planned, which will also support a new pipeline structure.
+Historically, the area to the North of the Cowie Bridge site has been an old fishing village known as Cowie Village.
+Between the Cowie Bridge and the North Sea, a newer pedestrian bridge is in place, which also supports a new pipeline structure.
 The site of Cowie Bridge is approximately the point of the southern terminus of the Causey Mounth trackway, which was the only available medieval route crossing the coastal Grampian Mountains northerly by way of Muchalls Castle and Gillybrands.